title: Cookbooks and recipes home

 subtitle: Use these quick tutorials to integrate Payabli workflows fast

-Browse quickstart recipes and cookbooks organized by product area to learn how
+description: Browse quickstart recipes and cookbooks organized by product area to integrate Payabli for accepting payments, making payouts, and managing your operations

 slug: cookbooks/cookbooks-overview